-Join Adam Crespi for an in-depth discussion in this video Creating a poured concrete material and linking the textures, part of 3D Textures: Formed Concrete.
+Join Adam Crespi for an in-depth discussion in this video Creating a poured concrete material and linking the textures, part of Creating Formed Concrete 3D Textures.

 - As always with our textures,…the true test is to put them to use in a 3D application.…I'm here in Autodesk Maya 2015,…where I've created a small sample structure…and we'll put some concrete onto it.…I'll start out by setting my project,…choosing File and Set Project.…I browsed into the Exercise Files\Ch02 folder,…and there's a project called Gallery.…I'll double click in there and click Set.…It's a standard Maya project,…with scenes in the scenes directory…and textures in the source images.…